 Me, my work & my talks

 Since 2013 I’m head of the Open Science Lab at TIB, the German National Library of Science and Technology.
 I give many invited talks and keynotes each year on scholarly online practices and related stuff.
+I’m involved in a number of successful proposals for third party funding through the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG).
 I am part of both state-funded as well as non-profit initiatives dedicated to better understand the impact of the digital revolution on research, libraries and cultural heritage organizations.
 Let’s talk!
 LH@wikify.org

 You may follow me on Twitter — I’m @Lambo!

 - the Goethe-Institut

 - the popular NMC Horizon Report Library Edition (as a co-principal investigator)

 - …see more in my bibliography at ORCID and my citation index at Google Scholar

 I have profiles at a few other services as well.
 Feel free to connect with me there, although I don’t check in there too often.
 I use ORCID to keep my publication record updated, and Twitter to say what recently grabbed my attention, that’s about it.

 Involvement in state-funded initiatives and events — and in some quiet unusual non-profit things

 - Fachgespräch “Digitalisierung der Wissenschaft” (expert discussion on the digitization of scholarship) of the German Federal Ministry of Education and Research (2016, invited participant)